 What is there for children to do in Malaga at Christmas?

-Children will love the lights and there are Christmas attractions set up on Muelle Uno (including Santa’s grotto with reindeer) and outside the Corte Inglés department store (toboggan ride and ice rink here).
+Children will love the lights and there are Christmas attractions set up on Muelle Uno (including Santa’s grotto with reindeer) and outside the Corte Inglés department store (toboggan ride, ice rink and log-walk).
 Don’t miss:

 - The nativity scenes (there are over 60 around the city)